 You can disable protocols or ports that are not used by the business.
 When an attack is detected, the protection system will cleanse the traffic of the disabled protocols or ports.

-Business traffic from IPs in the whitelist will not be detected for attacks or cleansed by the protection system, while traffic from IPs in the blacklist will be cleansed.
-Up to 50 IP addresses can be added to the IP blacklist/whitelist.
+Business traffic from IPs in the allowlist will not be detected for attacks or cleansed by the protection system, while traffic from IPs in the blocklist will be cleansed.
+Up to 50 IP addresses can be added to the IP blocklist/allowlist.

 - Message characteristic filtering